Charles Mihayo: Background

-He met a woman in China, moved to Australia, and married her.
+Miyaho met a woman in China, moved to Australia, and married her.
 He became a permanent resident of Australia.
-The two separated in 2011 with divorce occurring a year later.
+They separated in 2011 with divorce occurring a year later.

 The murders were committed in Melbourne's north-eastern suburb of Watsonia, at a property on Longmuir Road just near the Greensborough Secondary College.
-The house in which the girls were murdered belonged to the girls' maternal great-grandmother, Margaret Mills.
+The house in which the girls were murdered belonged to their maternal great-grandmother, Margaret Mills.

 Crime

 On 19 April 2014, Mihayo sent a text message asking his wife to allow him to see his daughters "one last time."
 On the following day, which was Easter Sunday, Mihayo bought new clothes for the girls and visited them at the residence of their great-grandmother in Watsonia, Melbourne, Victoria.

-He asked his daughters, Savanna and Indianna to wear ballerina dresses and sing "Let It Go" from the 2013 American film Frozen.
+Mihayo asked his daughters, Savanna and Indianna, to wear ballerina dresses and sing "Let It Go" from the 2013 American film Frozen.
 This was recorded on videotape.
 He also went to play hide and seek with them.
 He took them into a bedroom, smothered them with a pillow, and put them back into clothes after bathing them post-mortem.
-Mihayo confessed to killing the children when police came to arrest him.
+He confessed to killing them when police came to arrest him.

 Gavin Silbert QC, the chief crown prosecutor, stated that Mihayo was upset since his ex-wife found a new romantic partner.
-Mihayo pleaded guilty in September 2014.
+He pleaded guilty in September 2014.
 He received a life sentence with a minimum tariff of 31 years.